top of page

 I found home in learning the countless little streets, twists and turns without ever having to pick up my phone (after the first two 2 weeks)

-I found home with the locals who let me practice their language and even complimented my failed attempts.
+I found home with the locals who let me practice their language and complimented my failed attempts.

 I found home while watching the sun set over Plaza de España and the Cathedral while reading a book.
 It may not be the Ohio river from my jeep but it felt pretty damn close.